 The key objectives of the centre are driving impactful and interdisciplinary research, knowledge transfer to wider community, and importantly, preparing future research leaders (doctoral students) in their research journey.

-Our core areas of expertise are machine learning, data mining, sustainability and circular economy, multicriteria decision-making, supply chain modelling and simulation, fuzzy sets and theory and process management.
-We have industry expertise across the healthcare, automotive, and transportation sectors.
+Our core areas of expertise are sustainability, and circular economy, operational excellence, lean six sigma, multicriteria decision making, supply chain modelling and simulation, fuzzy sets, machine learning, data mining, and theory and process management.
+We have industry expertise across food supply chains, healthcare, automotive and transportation sectors.

 Supply chain sustainability offers a holistic view of supply chain operations and processes that have continuous accountability for risk and negative impacts on the environmental, social, economic and legal aspects of a supply chain's components.